-How We Deploy Computer Vision in Lakeview
+How We Build Computer Vision in Lakeview

 We assess your visual monitoring needs and deploy solutions sized for your operation.
 For bars near Clark Street, that includes crowd density monitoring and capacity management during events.
 For fitness studios near Belmont, it means occupancy tracking and equipment utilization analysis.
 For restaurants on Broadway, it means kitchen line monitoring and table turnover analytics.
 For retail shops on Southport, it means customer flow analysis and loss prevention.
 Systems integrate with existing cameras where possible, and we install additional sensors where coverage gaps create blind spots in your monitoring.